spesmilo/electrum-plugins/README.md

 ## Adding an external plugin to Electrum

-In order to add this plugin to Electrum, add the following line to /etc/electrum/trusted_plugins:
+In order to add this plugin to Electrum, create a `/etc/electrum/trusted_plugins` file with the following line:

 `https://raw.githubusercontent.com/spesmilo/electrum-plugin-virtualkeyboard/refs/heads/master/virtualkeyboard.json?pubkey=021027fd5bc3b5e50c9800d48bc8acfbc290d89b857c7ce15572a57048c4c0558e`

-This URL returns plugin the metadata.
-The public key serves to verify the signature in the plugin metadata.
-The public key must be part of the URL, so that it is saved in your `trusted_plugin` file, and cannot be changed if the webserver hosting the metadata is compromised.
+This URL returns plugin metadata signed by the plugin author.
+The public key in the URL serves to verify the signature.
+The pubkey must be part of the URL, so that it is saved in your `trusted_plugin` file, and cannot be changed if the server hosting the metadata is compromised.

 Once you have done that, you should see 'Virtual Keyboard' in your list of plugins.